Shippable/docs/sources/getting-started/cd-sample.md

 - Add your syncRepo resource following the instructions [here](/platform/workflow/resource/syncrepo/#adding-a-syncrepo-from-the-ui).
 The project should be your forked repository.

-- You should not be able to see all your pipeline jobs and resources in the single pane of glass (SPOG) view.
+- You should now be able to see all your pipeline jobs and resources in the single pane of glass (SPOG) view.
 ![SPOG view](https://raw.githubusercontent.com/devops-recipes/deploy-ecs-basic/master/public/resources/images/pipeline-view.png)

 - Right click on the deploy-ecs-basic-manifest box and click `Run job`.
 This will run the Manifest job.